The ZIP File

 Yes.
 The exported code is clean, standard HTML and CSS.
 Open it in any editor (VS Code, Cursor, Sublime Text) and modify anything.
 AI tools like Claude and Cursor are especially good at making changes to exported Framer code because the output is well-structured.

 All SEO elements transfer: page titles, meta descriptions, Open Graph tags, heading structure, alt text, and canonical URLs.
-Static HTML often scores higher on Core Web Vitals than Framer-hosted sites because there is no JavaScript framework overhead slowing down the initial page load.
+Exported sites hosted on a CDN often score higher on Core Web Vitals than Framer-hosted sites due to faster edge delivery and caching.